BestTimesToVisit.com Logo

 Kerala State Road Transport Corporation (KSRTC) Buses

 KSRTC operates a vast network of buses across Kerala, connecting cities, towns, and villages.
-They are affordable and reliable, particularly for longer distances.
-Different classes of buses offer varying levels of comfort.
+They are affordable and reliable, ranging from ordinary to air-conditioned and Volvo services.
+These are a great option for longer distances and exploring beyond tourist hotspots.

 Tip:Book tickets in advance, especially during peak season, through their website or app.
-Be aware of pickpockets in crowded buses.
-Local etiquette involves offering your seat to the elderly or pregnant women.
+Be mindful of pickpockets in crowded buses.
+Local etiquette suggests offering your seat to the elderly or pregnant women.

 Auto-rickshaws are readily available in cities and towns.
 Negotiate the fare before starting your journey, as meters are not always used consistently.
-They're great for shorter distances.
+They're ideal for shorter distances within a city or to reach a specific location.

 Tip:Always agree on a price beforehand.
-Download a local ride-hailing app like Ola or Uber for a more transparent fare.
-Avoid riding in autos that seem overcrowded or unsafe.
+Download a local ride-hailing app like Ola or Uber for a more reliable and metered fare in larger cities.
+Be aware of inflated prices for tourists in less-traveled areas.

 Ferries